 - Films are cultural documents and allow students to explore the different elements of another culture such as its products, for example literature, folklore, art, music and artefacts, behavioural patterns, such as customs, habits, dress, foods and leisure activities as well as ideas, such as beliefs, values, institutions (as outlined in Cultural Awareness by Tomalin & Stempleski, 1993).

 - Films can promote the competences required by learners in communicative situations.
-The Common European Framework of Reference for Languages (CEFR), put together by the Council of Europe in 2001, differentiates between the general and communicative language competences of the language learner: The general competences comprise declarative knowledge, skills and know-how, existential competence and ability to learn.
+The Common European Framework of Reference for Languages (CEFR), put together by the Council of Europe in 2001, differentiates between the general and communicative language competences of the language learner.
 In particular, films can be used as a tool to help students acquire knowledge about the sociocultural elements mentioned under declarative skills:

 · everyday living, e.g. food and drink, meal times, table manners, public holidays,